PBSW/SSD-Compulsory-Password-Manager/README.md

 Each password is combined with a unique salt value before being hashed.
 The salt is a random string that is stored alongside the hashed password in the database.
 The purpose of the salt is to ensure that identical passwords result in different hash values, thereby protecting against rainbow table attacks and making it significantly harder for attackers to crack passwords using precomputed hashes.

 However, the password being hashed in the backend is not the plaintext password.
-Before sending the password to backend, the frontend will do a quick SHA-256 hash on the password to avoid cleartext traffic of the master password, which could be extracted from memory by threat actors.
-This hash is however vulnerable to rainbow-table attacks, as it is not salted.
-Still, it does make the attack vector less likely.
+Before sending the password to backend, the frontend will do three rounds of SHA-256 hashes (one of which including the username) on the password to avoid cleartext traffic of the master password, which could be extracted from memory by threat actors.
+Doing three rounds, and throwing the username into the equation as well should protect against rainbow-table attacks, although SHA-256 is by design intended to be fast, and not secure.
+So there might be improvements to be made with another hashing algorithm.

 For our implementation: